 To put it simply, if you’re asking “can you mix alcohol and Tylenol,” the answer is no.

-The standard guideline is that if you’re taking acetaminophen, you have no more than three drinks in a day, but many physicians and pharmacists will recommend avoiding alcohol altogether.
-This is because the risks are so high, and not everyone is going to understand what is meant by moderate drinking, or even three drinks in a day.
+The standard guideline is that if you’re taking acetaminophen, you should have no more than three drinks in a day, but many physicians and pharmacists will recommend avoiding alcohol altogether.
+This is because the risks are so high.

 For example, a standard serving size of alcohol tends to be much smaller than what most people would think.
-With wine as an example, it’s only five ounces.
-It’s very easy to go over what’s meant as moderate drinking and put yourself at risk as a result.
+With wine as an example, a standard drink is only five ounces.
+It’s very easy to go over what’s meant as the guideline for moderate drinking and put yourself at risk as a result.

 The Risks of Mixing the Two Substances

-There are enzymes found in your liver responsible for breaking down drugs that you take including Tylenol.
+There are enzymes found in your liver that are responsible for breaking down substances that enter the body.
 If you drink, it can make it more difficult for your liver to break down and process the Tylenol.
-When this happens, you’re at risk for severe liver damage, and this risk goes up as you take more Tylenol or drink more alcohol.
+When this happens, you’re at risk for severe liver damage.
+This risk goes up as you take more of the pain reliever or drink more alcohol.

-When there is too much of this severe substance, it starts to attack your liver and cause damage.
-When you experience liver damage, it can reduce the functionality of this vital organ, and it can also lead to pressure in the brain, and abnormal bleeding or swelling.
+When you experience liver damage, it can reduce the functionality of this vital organ and it can also lead to pressure in the brain, and abnormal bleeding or swelling.